 KS can involve the gastrointestinal (GI) tract.
 Most lesions are asymptomatic; however, obstruction, bleeding, or enteropathy can occur occasionally.

 Lung involvement usually presents as dyspnea without fever and may become severely debilitating and rapidly fatal if untreated.

 Currently, there are no screening tests for KS.
 Although most KS lesions are readily recognized, early lesions may be difficult to diagnose, and the lesions of other diseases (eg, bacillary angiomatosis) may mimic those of KS.
 Once clinically suspected, the diagnosis of KS is made by biopsy and histologic examination of skin lesions, an excised lymph node, or other tissue or by presumptive diagnosis based on the bronchoscopic or endoscopic appearance of a visceral lesion.
-Staining for HHV-8 antigen in a biopsy specimen can confirm the diagnosis of KS.
+Staining for HHV-8 antigen in a biopsy specimen may confirm the diagnosis of KS.

-Thallium and technetium-99m scanning may help differentiate KS from other pulmonary diseases.
+Thallium and technetium-99m scanning may help differentiate pulmonary KS from other pulmonary diseases.
 Patients with KS have been found to have thallium- and technetium-avid scans, whereas pulmonary lymphomas and infections are more typically gallium-avid.